Saturday, April 26, 2025

 Arduino OLED

-To get audio output with the help of Raspberry Pi, you can follow the below two processes:
+To get audio output with the help of a Raspberry Pi, you can follow the two processes below:

-• Connect any small speaker via TTRRS (aux) audio output of raspberry pi to TTRRS(Aux) of speaker, or
+• Connect any small speaker via the TTRRS (aux) audio output of Raspberry Pi to TTRRS(Aux) of speaker, or

 • Use a small speaker with an amplifier.